-The furnace keeps your home temperature at comfortable levels to fight off cold and let you enjoy the coziness of your home.
+The furnace keeps your home temperature at comfortable levels to fight off cold.
+It lets you enjoy the coziness of your home.
 That’s why it is imperative that the furnace must be working properly at all times to avoid any inconveniences.
-Ignoring any issues, even small ones, can turn into bigger problems, so whenever you feel the furnace isn’t working perfectly, you should address the issue immediately.
+Ignoring any issues, even small ones, can turn into bigger problems.
+So whenever you feel the furnace isn’t working perfectly, you should address the issue immediately.
 This guide will show you 4 of the most common furnace problems and how to fix them.
+Ensuring you never experience any of the most common furnace problems for too long.

 1. Your Furnace Isn’t Producing Heat

 It can be alarming if your furnace isn’t producing heat, as this is the only job it should be doing.
-However, it’s not a big issue to fix in most cases, so you have to check for simpler solutions before moving onto more complicated ones.
-Check the fan setting on your thermostat, as it may be set to auto or cool instead of heat.
+However, it’s not a big issue to fix in most cases.
+You have to check for simpler solutions before moving onto more complicated ones.
+Check the fan setting on your thermostat.
+It may be set to auto or cool instead of heat.
 If this is the case, it may be distributing air through your home without warming it up first.
 This solution may seem obvious, but the best of us sometimes overlook the simple solutions.
-Another reason that your furnace isn’t producing heat is that your thermostat is turned off or the temperature setting is too low.
+Another reason that your furnace isn’t producing heat is that your thermostat is turned off.
+Or, the temperature setting is too low.
 For these reasons, always check your thermostat first when your furnace isn’t heating at all.
+These are among the most common furnace problems that homeowners can resolve themselves.

-Your furnace’s air filter should be replaced at least once during winter or monthly if you have a large family with pets.
+Replace your furnace’s air filter at least once during winter.
+Replace it monthly if you have a large family with pets.
 The importance of this air filter is that it prevents dust and debris from going through the vents into your house.
-Failing to replace the air filter can cause it to become clogged from the accumulation of dust and debris and prevent the airflow from the furnace.
+Failing to replace the air filter can cause it to become clogged from the accumulation of dust and debris.
+This prevents the airflow from the furnace.
 The solution, in this case, is simple; you should replace the air filter immediately.
+Clogged air filters are one of the most common furnace problems faced by homeowners.

 2. Your Furnace Doesn’t Turn On Automatically

-The thermostat signals the furnace so that it turns on and starts producing heat; that’s how normally it works.
-If you feel it’s getting cold in your house and the furnace is turned on, then there is something wrong, and it might need a quick fix or it could be a bigger problem.
+The thermostat signals the furnace so that it turns on and starts producing heat, that’s how normally it works.
+If you feel it’s getting cold in your house and the furnace is turned on, then there is something wrong.
+It might need a quick fix or it could be a bigger problem.

-Both should be taken care of immediately.
-One reason that the furnace isn’t turning on automatically is that the circuit breaker is turned off, and according to HVAC specialists at performancebasedheatingandair.com/, you should open your breaker box and flip the furnace switch back on as that might be what’s stopping the furnace from turning on.
-The thermostat can be kept on “off” or “cool,” which won’t make the furnace work until it registers that temperature.
+According to HVAC specialists at performancebasedheatingandair.com/, you should open your breaker box and flip the furnace switch back on.
+That might be what’s stopping the furnace from turning on.
 Adjust the temperature and see if that works.
 Other reasons for this problem may include a clogged air filter, faulty pilot light or ignition, or there is no fuel.
+These are all examples of the most common furnace problems you can check for.

 3. Your Furnace Became Noisy